defx/dynamo/README.md

 ## Usage

-Dynamo is instantiated with a DOM node (referred to as the _root node_), and also a configuration object.
+Dynamo is instantiated with a DOM node (referred to as the _root node_) and a configuration object.
 Everything that happens next is a combination of two things:

 - the configuration object you provide during instantiation
 - the special x-attributes that exist on the DOM tree attached to your root node